 - Reinforce delightful customer experience

-Seeking opinions and asking questions drives towards judgment formation.
+Seeking opinions and asking questions drive towards judgment formation.
 This does not happen in silos.
 The fact that they love the brand and realize the emotion can only occur if you ask for feedback.

 When your strategy is to reduce customer churn, gathering feedback goes a long way in developing personal relationships between the product and the customer.
-The end result is that there is a top of the mind recall as the product does not exist in their subconscious only.
+The end result is that there is a top-of-the-mind recall as the product does not exist in their subconscious only.

 With the bonds strengthened, it is enough to hold on to them and prevent poaching by your competition.